GETTING A FAIR PRICE FOR YOUR BUSINESS

 - On average, businesses are on the market for 3-6 months before the seller becomes realistic about the price.

-- There is no standard method of valuing a business.
+- There is no standard method for valuing a business.

 - Your business is worth what a serious buyer is prepared to pay.

 - Future earnings are far more important than past earnings.

 - 90% of the people who start the search to buy a business NEVER DO!

 Clean up your premises • Get accounting records up to date

 PREPARE INFORMATION THAT BUYERS WILL WANT (AS APPLICABLE):

 - List of assets and the estimated 2nd hand value.
 Main equipment should be identified by make, model & serial number